Yoast/wordpress-seo/readme.txt

     * Adds a check to prevent a "Cannot read property 'body' of undefined" error with tinyMCE that occurred with Visual Composer and some themes.
     * Fixes a bug that prevented bulk actions to work in the Google Search Console.
     * Fixed incorrect timezone for zero offset case (Atlantic/Azores instead of UTC).

-= 3.8.0 =

-Release Date: November 8th, 2016

-* Enhancements:
-	* Makes tooltips on tabs icons accessible.
-	* Adds check to prevent sitemap from having empty image entries.
-	* Improves screenreader text for the readability tab.
-	* Adds a toggle for author and date archives.
-	* Adds several improvements for readability and consistent styling.

-* Bugfixes:
-	* Fixes a bug where the category picker would become slow with 1000+ categories, props [Ron Willemse](https://github.com/RonWillemse)
-	* Fixes a bug with VoiceOver on the readability and keyword tabs.

 = Earlier versions =